 The short answer is: yes.
 Businesses that have already applied to Disaster Loans can also apply for a Paycheck Protection Program loan.
 However, businesses cannot apply for both loans if they are for the same purpose and amount.

 This is a special case due to the COVID-19 crisis.
 Traditionally, you would not be able to receive multiple loans from the SBA.

 How to Apply for a PPP Loan

-If you’re ready to apply for a Paycheck Protection Plan loan, the first step is to find a participating lender.
+If you’re ready to apply for a Paycheck Protection Program loan, the first step is to find a participating lender.
 If you have worked with a lender before, start there and ask if they’re qualified to help.
 (In other words, that they are authorized to make 7(a) loans.)
 If not, here’s a list of participating lenders provided by the SBA.

 When you speak to that lender and begin to fill out your application, you’ll be asked for two metrics that will help calculate how much you’re eligible for:

 - Average monthly payroll.
 This can be found through your payroll provider or by reviewing your accounting file for past payroll expenses.
 For businesses that were operating in 2019, you should average your monthly payroll expenses for the full year.
 For those that weren’t operating, you can average your payroll costs for the first two months of 2020.

 - Please Note: Your calculation must exclude salaries over $100,000.
 Seasonal businesses are also allowed to calculate average payroll costs between February 15 – June 30, 2019, instead of the full year.